daos-stack/daos/doc/admin/deployment.md

 directory.

-Any option supplied to `daos_server` as a commandline option or flag will take precedence over equivalent configuration file parameter.
+Any option supplied to `daos_server` as a commandline option or flag will take precedence over the equivalent configuration file parameter.

 For convenience, active parsed config values are written to a temporary file for reference, location will be written to the log.